YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * Determine whether the database files used by the application are accessible for writing.

-  SET a node in each database equal to itself.
+  SET a safe dummy node in each database and then KILL it if appropriate.
+Alternatively make a harmless modification to an existing node, or modify a node and then change it back to its original value.
+YottaDB detects when a SET makes no actual change (the SET value is the same as the original value) and does not perform an actual update in that case.

 *IF THE DATA CAN BE BOTH READ AND WRITTEN*, the problem is not a database problem.
 Refer to :ref:`h8-application-problems`.